 Other units have a power cord that is detachable from the connector as shown, to be stored inside of your unit when not in use.
-This cord places 120 AC volt power into your breaker distribution center, as built into your coach.
+This

 Energy will enter through the main breaker and is distributed through circuit breakers to the wall receptacles and appliances.
 This power cord will be approximately 26 to 28 feet in length.
 Each cord has the correct gauge of wire to carry the correct voltage to coach.